Hydraulic Lime, Which NHL?

 NHL 3.5, Typical Uses:

-Bricks, facings, commons, blockwork, sandstone, limestone, terracotta, internal & external building work, cavity & solid wall construction, bedding, pointing, re-pointing
+Bricks, facings, commons, blockwork, sandstone, limestone, terracotta, general building work, cavity & solid wall construction, bedding, pointing, re-pointing

 NHL 3.5 Products: